lib-static/lib-static.github.io/docs/lib-static-website.md

 Since all tech things age quickly, we encourage everything to be dated.
 It is treated as a string field, but please use iso format yyyy-mm-dd.

+### description (optional)

+A very short description of the content or project, one or two sentences.
+Displays as lead text on content pages.

 ### project_link (optional)

 A URL to the project's main page.